kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 All the Ways to Make a Web Component: https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/

-Create README for your open source project: https://readme.so/

 The Timeline of The Web: https://thehistoryoftheweb.com/timeline/

 Visual history of your favorite technology: https://www.versionmuseum.com/